teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 **solution**
-You can press Cntrol+C in your
+Press Cntrol+C in your Terminal, then input `bin/httpd.sh`

+Return to the Website, update